 Transition-risks: TMC is evaluating a series of regulatory and market-related transition risks.
 Some of those risks include changes in oil demand, sustained lower prices, and carbon regulations that impact TMC's customers.
-Consumption of motor fuels is one of the primary sources of transportation related greenhouse gas emissions and as a result the pace of vehicle electrification continues to increase impacting the demand for oil.
+Consumption of motor fuels is one of the primary sources of transportation related greenhouse gas emissions.
+As the pace of vehicle electrification continues to increase, the demand for oil will be impacted.